-Q. Has the APVMA engaged specialists to assist with the Relocation planning?
+Q. Has the APVMA engaged specialists to assist with the relocation?

 Yes, as with any large-scale change it’s important to seek advice and assistance from subject matter experts.
 A number of specialists have been engaged to support planning and business transformation that will help us to manage the relocation appropriately.

-A digital strategy will be delivered by 30 June 2017.
-This will help us enhance the online delivery of our regulatory services to provide flexibility for how we operate in Armidale, with parts of our workforce being able to work remotely, and to provide better client service.
+A digital strategy will help us enhance the online delivery of our regulatory services and provide flexibility for how we operate in Armidale enabling parts of our workforce to work remotely, and to provide better client service.